 It’s another way to get coverage with a private plan instead of Original Medicare through the federal government program.
 Some of these plans do include prescription drug coverage, but not all.

-These plans differ from carrier to carrier, which is why it’s important that you understand what each plan covers before enrolling by looking at the summary of benefits closely.
+These plans differ from carrier to carrier, so you must understand what each plan covers before enrolling by closely looking at the benefits summary.

 In more recent years, private Medicare Advantage plans are becoming more popular.
 In 2021 there were more than 26 million Medicare beneficiaries enrolled.
 Sixteen carriers are currently offering Medicare Advantage plans in Arizona.

-Medicare Advantage plans are not standardized by the federal government like a Medigap plan.
-Most Medicare Advantage plans offer coverage for what Original Medicare doesn’t cover, such as fitness programs, dental, hearing, and vision services.
+The federal government does not standardize Medicare Advantage plans like a Medigap plan.
+Most Medicare Advantage plans offer coverage for what Original Medicare doesn’t cover, such as fitness programs and dental, hearing, and vision services.
 Plans also have the option to choose to cover even more benefits.

 There are more specific Advantage plans within Arizona that you can choose.
 Below, we will list Arizona Medicare Advantage plans with a zero-dollar premium, those with a zero-dollar drug deductible, those with a 5-star rating, and those with Part B reduction.

-The chart below goes over some of the Medicare Advantage plans with a zero-dollar premium, Health Maintenance Organization (HMO), and Preferred Provider Organization (PPO) plans.
-It’s crucial to understand these plans will cost more out-of-pocket as you use the benefits.
+The chart below covers some Medicare Advantage plans with a zero-dollar premium, Health Maintenance Organization (HMO), and Preferred Provider Organization (PPO) plans.
+Understanding these plans will cost more out-of-pocket as you use the benefits is crucial.

 As you can see, Humana offers a Local PPO plan but has one of the highest maximum out-of-pocket (MOOP) costs.
 The star rating, however, is a 4, which is excellent.